 Broadly speaking, you'll pay 3% of an employee's salary as an employer contribution, and your employee will contribute 5%.
 The Pensions Regulator have outlines three methodologies based around this contribution structure.

 Choosing a Pension Scheme

 The choice of pension scheme is up to you - the employer.
 An employee cannot force you to pay into a different scheme of their choice.

 I usually recommend three schemes to my clients:

 The most expensive option for employers on my list but your employees will receive a pension scheme from a reputable pension administrator.
 You will need more than five employees to get started (the exact number varies).
-Aviva charge a monthly adminstration fee which makes it among the more expensive options for an employer.
+Aviva sometimes charge a monthly adminstration fee which makes it among the more expensive options for an employer.